 - Neutron (network)

 Moreover, some features may be missing from the OpenStack API depending on the version of your client and operating system.
-To make this guide more accessible, it presents the simplest and most intuitive options.
-You may consult the official OpenStack documentation if you wish to go further in learning about its use.
+This guide presents the simplest and most intuitive options.
+See the official OpenStack documentation to learn more.

 Terraform